Read time: 4:30 mins

 About The Rock Pool Project

-The Rock Pool Project is a social enterprise which aims to connect people from all walks of life with nature through rock pool based activities.
+The Rock Pool Project is a social enterprise which aims to connect people from all walks of life with nature through rock pool-based activities.
 Combining expert-led marine education with invaluable data collection through citizen science, we hope to shine a light on the incredible array of marine life that Cornwall has to offer.

 As part of the project’s Falmouth Summer Marine Discovery programme - a series of school holiday events connecting local families with the marine world - we headed out to Swanpool, a beautiful cove located on the outskirts of Falmouth with brilliant rock pooling opportunities.
-The aim of this event, as with all our rock pooling sessions, was to assess the presence on a variety of species and retrieve vital data to aid us in the conservation and protection of these precious coastal habitats.
+The aim of this event, as with all our rock pooling sessions, was to assess the presence of a variety of species and retrieve vital data to aid us in the conservation and protection of these precious coastal habitats.

 Delving Deeper with the Ricoh WG-6

 With the help of the Ricoh Camera W6-6, we were able to delve deeper and take a closer look at the array of life waiting to be discovered by our trusty rocky pool explorers.
 The underwater capabilities of the Ricoh Camera were impressive and we were able to get sharp, clear photos of a whole host of marine life.
 It was intuitive and simple to use, whilst maintaining a significant amount of control in the outcome of the photo.

 The best feature of this camera, especially regarding marine photography, was the awesome macro feature.
 This allowed us to get close to various species and see them in beautiful detail.
 Take a look at these 2 photos of a colony of star ascidians and cushion starfish.

 The macro feature on the Ricoh W6-6 camera allowed us to get close to these star ascidians.
 Each ‘star’ represents a single colony of ascidians.
 Individual star ascidians can grow up to 3mm in size so to be able to get a clear photo like this is impressive!